 - Deliver full audit to the client of our findings.

-Once we have ensured that all the basic requirements are met, SearchSpring design team will meet with the client to discuss full requirements of the project.
+Once we have ensured that all the basic requirements are met, SearchSpring will send a questionnaire to the client in order to collect the full requirements of the project.
 This includes, but is not limited to:

 - Design Requirements